Conor Gallagher: 2025–26 season

+Tottenham Hotspur

+2025–26 season

+In January 2026, Gallagher was linked with a transfer to either Aston Villa or Tottenham Hotspur.
+On 14 January 2026, Gallagher signed with Tottenham Hotspur for a reported fee of £35 million.
+He described the decision to sign as being "very easy".

+Manager Thomas Frank was sacked shortly after signing Gallagher, and Gallagher found his playing time limited under manager Igor Tudor.
+His fortunes changed with the arrival of Roberto De Zerbi, who handed Gallagher a starting place in every match until the end of the season.
+On 3 May 2026, Gallagher scored his first goal for Tottenham Hotspur in a 2–1 away victory over Aston Villa.

+Following the end of the season, in which Tottenham avoided relegation on the final day, Gallagher praised new manager De Zerbi, saying "thank God the new gaffer came in because he was the reason it turned around for the team and for me."

 International career

 Gallagher's family heritage meant he was eligible to play for England, Scotland or the Republic of Ireland until he made a competitive appearance for any at senior level.
 He represented England at under-17, under-18, under-19 and under-20 youth levels, winning the 2017 FIFA U-17 World Cup in India.

 On 8 October 2019, Gallagher received his first call up to the England U21 squad and made his debut on 11 October as a substitute during a 2–2 draw against Slovenia in Maribor.

 On 14 November 2021, he received his first call-up to the England senior squad.
 The following day, he earned his first cap, coming on as a half-time substitute in England's 10–0 win over San Marino.
 He made his first start in a 2–1 friendly win over Switzerland on 26 March 2022, assisting a goal for Luke Shaw.

 In November 2022, he was named in England's squad for the 2022 FIFA World Cup in Qatar where he was an unused substitute in all five of the team's matches.

 In June 2024, he was named in England's 26-man squad for UEFA Euro 2024.
 In the team's opening match against Serbia, he made his tournament debut as a 69th minute substitute for Trent Alexander-Arnold, as England won 1–0 to go top of Group C. After replacing Alexander-Arnold in the 54th minute of the second match against Denmark, Gallagher made his first start of the tournament in the 0–0 draw with Slovenia, playing the first half before being substituted for Kobbie Mainoo at half time.
 He went on to make substitute appearances against Slovakia in the round of 16 and the Netherlands in the semi-final, as England finished as runner-up for the second consecutive UEFA European Championship.

 Gallagher scored his first international goal on 17 November 2024 during a 5–0 UEFA Nations League victory against the Republic of Ireland.